 3. Check out the Color Wheel

 So what are color relationships?
-Enter, the color wheel.
+Enter the color wheel.

-Familiarise yourself with the color wheel.
+Familiarize yourself with the color wheel.
 You’ll understand how colors interact when placed close to each other.

 This is the bedrock of color theory.
 It’s the visual basis on which effective color relationships are founded.

 Complementary colors lie opposite each other on the color wheel.
 They create the strongest contrast possible when used together.

 They cause a visual vibration when they’re near each other and make an image pop.

 Incorporating complementary colors into landscape photography creates eye-catching contrast.
 It presents a unique insight into the duality of an environment.

 These are a variation of the complementary color scheme.
 Split complementary colors pair a base color with the two colors next to its complementary color.

 Vermilion, whose complementary color is teal, is grouped with green and blue instead.